 Across the river is the Tate Modern, (website here).
 The former Bankside Power Station, it now houses the United Kingdom’s national collection of international modern and contemporary art, and forms part of the Tate group together with Tate Britain, Tate Liverpool and Tate St Ives.

-The path now twists and turns around buildings and underpasses as it goes from Southwark Bridge to London Bridge taking in a number of evocatovely names sections.
-Three Barrels Walk, Three Cranes Walk, Hanseatic Walk, Oystergate Walk all conjour up a world long past.
+The path now twists and turns around buildings and underpasses as it goes from Southwark Bridge to London Bridge taking in a number of evocatively named pathways.
+Three Barrels Walk, Three Cranes Walk, Fruiterers Passage, Hanseatic Walk, Oystergate Walk all conjure up a world long past.
 The first, Three Barrels Walk leads onto the underpass through Southwark Bridge, beautifully decorated with etchings of the old City of London.

 Three Cranes Walk goes along what was Three Cranes Wharf – the cranes being machines to load ships – and htis leads to Canon Street Railway Bridgre, one of the less attractive of London’s Bridges.
 It is also the site of Walbrook Wharf, “a waste transfer station owned by the City of London Corporation and operated by Cory Environmental.
 Refuse from central London is transferred onto barges for transport to the Belvedere Incinerator in the London Borough of Bexley” (Wikipedia)